Softlandia-Ltd/vision-is-all-you-need/README.md

 You can now search for similar pages using the `POST /search` endpoint.

-The endpoint send the page images and the query to the OpenAI API and returns the response.
+The endpoint sends the page images and the query to the OpenAI API and returns the response.

 # Frontend